timboudreau/shutesburybroadband/broadbandFaq.md

 The town must borrow the money to pay the upfront costs of building the network;  the goal is for that money to be repaid out of subscriber fees.

+**Can I keep my existing Verizon phone / DSL service?** - Yes.
+You are under no obligation to use the service.

 **What Parts Of This Cost Money** - Building the network involves paying for

  - Doing a network design - i.e. where will the fiber run, what splitters or other equipment is needed where.
 The design is also a prerequisite for making detailed cost estimates.